docker/docs/docker-hub/onboard-business.md

 4. Link a GitHub or Bitbucket account now, or choose to do it later in the repository settings.
 5. Click **Create**.

-If you have created teams and created private repositories, then you must configure each team's access to your repositories:
+If you have created teams, then you must configure access to your private repositories:

 1. Click **Organizations** in [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, and then select your organization.
 2. Click **Repositories** and then select the repository that you’d like to configure access to.